I retain the copyright to the content you are learning in class. That means…

 At the bottom of each lesson you’ll see some ways to share your homework and ask questions, so that’ll be handy for you.

 In the following video is a discussion of class supplies that will be needed, and some optional items as well.
 The full supply list with links is at the end of this lesson page as well as in the PDF in the Resources section.
-If you can’t see the video below, click HERE.

 This folding method is NOT my design for a sketchbook, but is certainly a dream for a class like this!
 See the downloadable pdf in the Resources section below if written instructions would help as well.
-If you can’t see the video below, click HERE.

 You may alternatively make one of Pearfleur’s sketchbooks from a 9×12 pad, see her gorgeous video below.

 Silver Brush Black Velvet Brushes: I recommend both sizes, but if only getting one, get the 8:

 Instructor’s palette is NOT necessary for this course!
 Use the colors you have; many students have completed this course just mixing from the 6 essentials.
 Colors on her palette at the time of shooting this course:

 A palette is not required (you can squeeze blobs of paint on a plate or tile).
 Instructor uses metal palettes but a plastic one is okay too; be sure you have at least 3 decently sized mixing wells.

 Spray bottle (or use an empty household spray bottle – make sure it’s clean!)

 Shown in the supply video but not used in class: